dominics/musicdir/README.md

 ## Similar Projects

+You might like to check out some of these other projects.

   - Beets
   - Beetfs
   - id3fs